jonsheppard/custom-climates/src/content/equipment/office-container.md

 ---
 title: "Climate Controlled Office Containers"
 description: "For general contractors who need secure, comfortable command centers on every jobsite.
-Fast setup, climate control, and workspace that keeps your team productive—no matter what Mother Nature throws at you."
+Fast setup, climate control, and workspace that keeps your team productive no matter what Mother Nature throws at you."
 image: "../../assets/uploads/hero-trailer.jpg"
 features:
   - "Rapid deployment: Site-ready in under 30 minutes"